boraecosystem/bora-token-klaytn/README.md

+#* contracts  : Directory for Solidity contracts.
+* test : Directory for test suites of the smart contracts.
-# BORA Ecosystem Smart Contract
+* truffle-config.js : Truffle configuration file.
+BORA Ecosystem Smart Contract

 This repository is a collection of files containing the BORA token Solidity file, as well as various scripts that can be utilized to test the BORA contract.
 If you want to read more about the BORA Ecosystem, please take a look at our [official project website](https://bora.boraecosystem.com).